-Staying Alert during Work from Home: Healthy Alternatives to Caffeine
+Staying Alert During Work From Home: Healthy Alternatives To Caffeine

 In a world full of distractions even while you’re trying to focus at your work desk, working from home comes with an added set of challenges.
 Your regular 9-to-5 is now interspersed with the disorientation of being at home without any work environment stimulus.

-With such conditions, focus doesn’t come easy and the endless mugs of caffeine filled coffee takes more away from you than it gives.
+With such conditions, focus doesn’t come easy and the endless mugs of caffeine-filled coffee takes more away from you than it gives.
 It dehydrates you, which further leads to fatigue and disorientation.
 The caffeine quick fix leads to long-term adverse effects on your mind and body.

-The good news is that there better and healthier ways to gain that focus without compromising on your health and well-being.
+The good news is that there are better and healthier ways to gain that focus without compromising on your health and well-being.
 So, here are some great methods to stay alert at work, while working from home.

 Fidget and Fiddle

 Remember Fidget spinners?
 They’re a great tool to keep your mind sharp as your hands keep themselves occupied.
 They demand that amount of energy and alertness from you that you need to get through a tenacious afternoon at work.
 If you don’t have any fidget spinners handy, objects like rubber toys or stress balls work as great alternatives too.

 Most adults need between 7 to 9 hours of sleep each night.
 This can vary from individual to individual but getting around the same amount of sleep each night may help the body balance its energy levels.
 It is also a good idea to go to bed and wake up around the same time each day.
 Having a regular schedule may help the body get more rest, which could help the mind stay alert and active throughout the day.